sagemathinc/viz/README.md

-# Viz - Combining Modal Editing with Structural Regular Expressions
+# Viz \- A very fast and lightweight vim\-like editor written in C and Lua with multiple cursors and syntax highlight

 **This is a fork of https://github.com/martanne/vis, meant to be more friendly to my needs.**